On this page

 return values

-The step / Decimal("1000") tolerance in the while condition prevents off-by-one errors where the loop exits one step too early due to accumulated rounding at the boundary.
+The step / Decimal("1000") tolerance in the while condition prevents off-by-one errors where the loop exits one step too early due to accumulated boundary rounding.

-Chunk 4: The Seed Parser — Composing Parsers
+Chunk 4: The Seed Parser Delegates Instead of Duplicating

-The SEED parser is notable because it doesn’t reimplement integer list parsing — it delegates to parse_int:
+The SEED parser is notable because it doesn’t reimplement integer list parsing — it calls parse_int when neither seed shorthand syntax matches:

 def parse_seed(raw: str) -> list[int]: